kdaca19xx/kdaca19xx/README.md

 ## About Me

-- 👀 I’m interested in full stack web development
+- 👀 I’m interested in MERN stack web development
 - 🌱 I’m currently (re-)learning JavaScript
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me kerstin.d.carson@gmail.com